Wanting to Learn More about Hospice?

 One other change that was not made was the wording for who can certify terminal illnesses.
 This still will fall to our physician colleagues with hospice.
 The law as written, also did not allow PAs to be included as those that can do face-to-face visits during the recertification periods on hospice as our advance practice nurse colleagues currently can with approval from a physician.
-This will require a new statute or bill to change the law, and again, PAHPM will continue to advocate for PAs.
+This will likely require a new statute or bill to change the law, and again, PAHPM will continue to advocate for PAs.